 Talataste is a village south of Marrakech located at the foot of the Atlas Mountains with a population of around 300.
 Th drive there from Marrakech takes approx 1 1/2 hours.
 The inhabitants are Berber people living off farming, raising livestock, making pottery and rugs and selling them in local markets.

 Through a fruitful collaboration between Travel Link and British Moroccan Society, the educational centre was set up in 2010.
-There are currently 26 pupils (16 girls, 10 boys) all aged 4 to 6 taught by 1 teacher in the morning.
+In the 2020/2021 school year, there were 12 girls and 18 boys at the centre.
+Since the centre’s opening in 2010, over 190 children have been enrolled in the preschool.
+The pupils, all aged 4 to 6, are taught by 1 teacher in the morning.
 Another teacher runs extra-curricular activities (computers, reading, theatre in the afternoon for up to 100 children in groups of 20 to 30.
 There is also a Literacy programme for 30 women aged 17 to 50.

 Agounsane Centre in Ourika Valley